Gninoskcaj/jacksonmooring.com/_drafts/book.md

 > “I see that I hold a sanctuary in their hearts, and in the hearts of their descendants, generations hence.
 I see her, an old woman, weeping for me on the anniversary of this day.
 I see her and her husband, their course done, lying side by side in their last earthly bed, and I know that each was not more honoured and held sacred in the other's soul, than I was in the souls of both...
 >
 > “It is a far, far better thing that I do, than I have ever done; it is a far, far better rest that I go to than I have ever known.”

-The main theme of the book is resurrection, Dr. Manette is "recalled to life".
-In Carton's last words we see this theme again.

-> “I am the Resurrection and the Life, saith the Lord: he that believeth in me, though he were dead, yet shall he live: and whosoever liveth and believeth in me shall never die.”

 ### **-- Spoiler End --**